Susan Curtiss: Controversy

 Genie’s case has been a source of controversy.
 During the years in which Genie was studied, Jean Butler (who later began using her married name, Ruch), Genie’s former teacher and foster parent, argued against the research.
 Ruch claimed that David Rigler, principal investigator of the Genie case, was putting the research ahead of Genie’s best interests and that Curtiss was a hindrance around the home that Ruch and Genie lived in.
-She further accused Rigler and Curtiss of disregarding data from the two months Ruch’s own home as it did not align with the goals of their research.
-The Riglers, who became Genie's foster parents immediately afterwards, and Curtiss said that Ruch's writing about Genie's social and linguistic development were highly inconsistent with their observations from immediately after her removal from Ruch's home.
+She further accused Rigler and Curtiss of disregarding data from the two months Genie lived in Ruch's home as it did not align with the goals of their research.
+The Riglers, who became Genie's foster parents immediately afterwards, and Curtiss said that Ruch's writing about Genie's social and linguistic development were highly inconsistent with their observations from after her removal from Ruch's home.

-In the years following Curtiss’ work with Genie, some scholars have cast doubt on her research.
-It has been suggested that Curtiss’ findings were inconsistent, stating that there was not enough evidence to support the claim that Genie was not acquiring significant syntax, and rather that Curtiss presented examples to the contrary.
+In the years following Curtiss's work with Genie, some scholars have cast doubt on her research.
+It has been suggested that Curtiss's findings were inconsistent, stating that there was not enough evidence to support the claim that Genie was not acquiring significant syntax, and rather that Curtiss presented examples to the contrary.
 Others have suggested that studying Genie and administering tests was unethical.
-Genie’s mother argued that Genie was over-tested and that the research team violated confidentiality rules.
+Genie's mother argued that Genie was over-tested and that the research team violated confidentiality rules.
 As a result, she filed a lawsuit in 1979 against those who researched Genie.

 Some scholars argued that the team put the research ahead of Genie’s best interests.
 Jay Shurley and David Elkind, who were involved in the early phases of Genie's case study, left the research team over these concerns.
 Additionally, people believe that members of the research team took on too many roles in an attempt to study, befriend, and parent Genie.
 Each of the researchers hold that they never put their work ahead of Genie’s wellbeing, and there are several scholars who support them, stating that they treated Genie as a human rather than a test subject.